BeefreeSDK/beefree-sdk-demo-react-starter/README.md

 > yarn
 > yarn start

-# Then simply run it in your browser
+# Then run it in your browser
 http://localhost:8080/
 ```